Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 This phenomenon is rooted in the collective unconscious, as individuals unconsciously carry within them archetypal patterns and dynamics that play out in their relationships and interactions.
 The analysand may unconsciously assign traits and qualities to the analyst that correspond to figures from their past, which can evoke intense feelings and reactions.

 Research suggests that transference can be a powerful catalyst for psychological growth and healing.
-A study found that 68% of participants experienced a deepening of self-awareness and gained insights into unresolved childhood issues through the exploration of transference (National Institute of Mental Health, 2017).
+Jungian therapeutic approaches often help individuals develop deeper self-awareness and gain insights into formative experiences, particularly through the exploration of archetypal patterns and personal symbols.

 Countertransference, on the other hand, refers to the analyst's emotional reaction towards the analysand.
 It is the analyst's own unconscious material that is being activated in response to the analysand's transference.
 These emotional reactions can provide valuable information about the analyst's own unresolved issues and dynamics.